PMassicotte/transsiz/README.md

 - Sea-ice/snow thickness (https://doi.pangaea.de/10.1594/PANGAEA.897958)

-## Code
+## Source code

+R 3.6.0 has been used to build this project.
 The file `R/main.R` contains the recipes to reproduce all the analyses and figures of the article.

+## Code of conduct

+Please note that the 'transsiz' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.